tscanlin/next-export/README.md

 # next-export

-Export next.js to be served statically
+Export next.js sites to be served statically